cs4241-18a/a1-gettingstarted/README.md

-# Hello World: Basic Deployment w/ Git, GitHub, Heroku
-## Author: Harsh Rana
+# Harsh Rana - Assignment 1
 Link to website: https://a1-hr23232323.herokuapp.com/
 <br>

-This project shows ...
+This project is assignment 1 for the Webware class at WPI, where I deployed a basic portfolio website with information about myself using Heroku, Git, HTML, CSS and NodeJS

 ## Technical Achievements
 - **Proved P=NP**: Using a combination of...